Frequently Asked Questions

 You can find your Admissions Counselor here.
 If you need immediate assistance please contact our office at 218-726-7171.

-Students can apply directly to UMD or by using the Common Application.
-(Please note that if you apply using the Common Application, the essay and letters of recommendation are not required.)
+Students can apply directly to UMD or by using the Common Application (UMD is no longer accepting applications via the Common Application for Fall 2017).
+Please note that if you apply using the Common Application, the essay and letters of recommendation are not required.

 If you are transferring from another University of Minnesota campus, please complete the Change of College form.